Bruce Davidson (photographer): Magnum Photos

-In 1964 Davidson became an instructor at the School of Visual Arts, New York (thereafter giving private workshops in his own studio/darkroom), and continued to produce features for Vogue; Philip Johnson in his glass house, Andy Warhol in his loft, Cristina Ford in her backyard, and offered a photography workshop from his Greenwich Village studio.
+In 1964, Davidson became an instructor at the School of Visual Arts, New York (thereafter giving private workshops in his own studio/darkroom), and continued to produce features for Vogue; Philip Johnson in his glass house, Andy Warhol in his loft, Cristina Ford in her backyard, and offered a photography workshop from his Greenwich Village studio.
 He produced a story on a “topless” restaurant in San Francisco for Esquire (1965), then later in the year traveled to Wales for a Holiday magazine assignment to photograph castles and also covered the coal mining industry in South Wales.
 On his honeymoon in 1967, Davidson photographed the James Duffy and Sons Circus in Ireland, for the series Circus.

 Davidson's next project, published in 1970 as East 100th Street—a two-year documentation of a conspicuously poverty-stricken block in East Harlem—is a widely referenced work.
 Its series of Environmental portraits was shot on large format film with a view camera.
 Vicki Goldberg and Milton Kramer identify it as the first work of photojournalism to be presented as an art book.
 The project was also displayed at the Museum of Modern Art in 1970 and subjects of the two-year Harlem project were invited to the opening of the show after Davidson had already presented two thousand prints to people on the block.

-Davidson followed this with Subway, a portrayal of passengers of the New York City Subway system, 1980–82 using color.
+Davidson followed this with Subway, a portrayal of passengers on the New York City Subway system, 1980–82 using color.

 Over a decade later, in the early 1990s, Davidson completed a four-year exploration of Central Park in homage to New York City.

 In 1998, Davidson returned to East 100th Street to document the revitalization, renewal and changes that occurred in the 30 years since he last documented it.
 For this visit, he presented a community slide show and received an Open Society Institute Individual Fellowship Award.